 “It could be this very deep, biologically based automatic tendency to respond to red as an attraction cue given our evolutionary heritage,” Elliot, whose findings appear in the Journal of Personality and Social Psychology, said in a telephone interview.

 The study involved more than 100 men, mostly college undergraduates, who were shown pictures of women and asked to rate how pretty they were, how much the men would like to kiss them and how much the men would like to have sex with them.

 Men were then shown photographs of a woman that were identical except that the researchers digitally made her shirt red in some versions or blue in others.
-And once again, the men strongly favored the woman in red.
+And once again, the men strongly favoured the woman in red.

-The men also were asked, “Imagine that you are going on a date with this person and have $100 in your wallet.
+The men also were asked, “Imagine that you are going on a date with this person and have $100 (64 pounds) in your wallet.
 How much money would you be willing to spend on your date?”
 When she was clad in red, the men said they would spend more money on her.

 The researchers then had a group of young women rate whether the pictured woman was pretty.
 Red had no impact on whether women rated other women as pretty, they found.

 Gay men and colour blind men were excluded from the study.